adas997/newwork_d/README.md

 Surrogate Key for this table is generated on campaign_id

-DIM_SALESFORCE__ACCOUNT.
-This dimension is created on  STG_SALESFORCE__ACCOUNT Surrogate Key for this table is generated  on ACCOUNT_ID

-DIM_SALESFORCE__CAMPAIGN.
-This dimension is created on  STG_SALESFORCE__CAMPAIGN Surrogate Key for this table is generated  on CAMPAIGN_ID

 DIM_SALESFORCE__CUSTOMER:
 Lead and Contact both are related to customers.
 Lead - is a potential Customer, someone who can give you business